unicode-org/cldr/docs/site/downloads/cldr-46.md

 The CLDR Technical Committee decided to continue the tech preview phase for [Message Format](https://cldr-smoke.unicode.org/spec/main/ldml/tr35-messageFormat.html#Contents) in version 46.
 The plan is to have a final version of the specification in a 46.1 release before the end of 2024.

+The most significant changes since v45 were:
+- Removed all of the reserved and private use syntax constructs, simplifying the grammar.
+- Changed the structure of the .match (selector) to require use of local or input declarations.
+This is a breaking change for existing v45 messages.
+- Added support for bidirectional isolates and marks and clarified whitespace handling, to better enable messages that contains right-to-left identifiers and text.

 Implementers should be aware of the following normative changes after the start of the tech review period.

 * [\#885](https://github.com/unicode-org/message-format-wg/issues/885) Address equality of `name` and `literal` values, including requiring keys to use NFC